tungbq/devops-project/projects/terraform-aws-windows-instance/README.md

 Run `terraform apply`

-## Connect to the newly created instance
+## 4-Connect to the newly created instance

 ### Get the Public IP: